rvallely/the-pulse/README.md

 . date created
 . comment count
 . votes
-8. delete my own comments TODO
+8. delete my own comments
 9. see an appropriate error if I go to a non existent path or a path for a non existent article or topic TODO
 10. not be able to post a comment if I haven't filled in all of the form boxes
 11. be able to use the site on my mobile or laptop without sacrificing functionality
 12. vote on a comment and immediately see the change
 13. view a list of all articles written by any specific user
 14. post a new article to an existing topic
-15. delete my own articles TODO
+15. delete my own articles
 16. sort comments by most recent and most votes
 16. login with a correct username and password
 17. only be able to vote once per page load on any vote button
 18. sign up as a new user
-19. update the body of my own articles TODO
+19. update the body of my own articles
-20. update the body of my own comments TODO
+20. update the body of my own comments

 ## What I Learned